brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ![Service](img/servicesource2.jpg)

 Fill in the appropriate fields.
-Name the webhook __addCustomerSource__ and make sure respond with result is set to __"ON"__ we will need the result returned to the calling program to make sure that the REST base API call was successful.
+Name the webhook __addCustomerSource__ and make sure respond with result is set to __"ON"__.
+We will need the result of the operation returned to the calling program to make sure that the REST base API call was successful.
 We will be sending a json document in the body of the request so we want this to be an HTTP Method of __POST__.

 We have not set up a validation method yet so lets start with __"Do Not Validate"__ for the request valdiation.
 There are a number of ways to validate the request using java web tokens, API keys etc... and this should be done before putting any application or service like this into production.
+For now we are building a simple prototype so we will procede with a quick soltion.

-__addCustomerSource__
+Name: __addCustomerSource__
-__Respond with Result "ON"__
+Respond with Result: __"ON"__
-__HTTP Method: POST__
+HTTP Method: __POST__
-__Request Validation:  Do not validate__
+Request Validation:  __Do not validate__

-Click the save button and the
+Click the save button and the function editor for the webhook will appear.
+Cut and paste the code below and save the webhook function.

 ```js
 exports = async function(payload) {